joeypjx/myNomad/doc/api.md

                             "memory": "integer (MB)"
                         },
                         "config": {
-                            // Driver-specific config, e.g.,
                             "image": "string (for docker)",
                             "port": "integer (optional, for docker, host port)", "command": "string (for exec)"
                         }
                     }
-                    // ... other tasks in the group
                 ]
             }
         }